b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ![Mice body length vs. tail length.](./images/ch07miceLengths.png){#fig:ch07miceBodyLengths}

 It turns out that we have two clusters of points.
 In both of them the points seem to be randomly scattered.
-This is could be confirmed by testing correlation coefficient for clusters.
+This could be confirmed by testing correlation coefficient for the clusters.

 ```jl
 s = """